Detection of early cluster formation in soft matter: an entropic imprint

-To summarize, experimental evidence and theoretical studies on colloids and protein solutions, show which minimal requirements a microscopic interaction should possess for a nanocluster phase to exist: the latter seems to be an appropriate balance between attraction (that favors the cluster growth at low temperature) and long-range repulsion (that favors the aggregate formation, preventing a complete phase separation).
-Therefore, particles interacting by means of a two-Yukawa (2Y) potential in the form:
+The minimal requirements a basic microscopic interaction should possess in order to develop and stabilize protein or colloid aggregates seems to be an appropriate balance between short-range attraction (favoring the cluster growth at low enough temperature) and long-range repulsion (preventing a complete phase separation, so to stabilize the aggregate formation)~ \cite{Stradner:04,Sear:99,Sciortino:04,brazovskii:75, Campbell:05,LIU2005,Broccio:06,Cardinaux:07,Chen:07}.
+The long-range repulsion is attributed to screened electrostatic interactions, or to the presence of co-solutes in solution~\cite{Barrat}, whereas short-range forces stem from several factors, including van der Waals interactions, hydrophobic effects, depletion mechanisms~\cite {Lu:08,Tardieu:01,Louis:02,Bonn:09}.
+Therefore, spherical particles interacting through a two-Yukawa (2Y) potential in the form

-should provide a reasonably flexible and generic model to characterize the nanocluster formation in the complex fluids at issue from a microscopic viewpoint.
-More generally, 2Y systems exhibit a rich variety of inhomogeneous fluid phases and intriguing phase behaviors; as such they have been lively studied until recently both theoretically and in terms of computer simulation~\cite{Sciortino,Parola, Broccio, Archer}.
-2Y particles are characterized by the hard-core diameter $\sigma $, the strength and range of the attractive interaction, $K_{1}$ and $1/Z_{1}$, respectively, and the repulsive strength and range, $K_{2}$ and $1/Z_{2}$, respectively.
-For $K_{2}=0$, a purely attractive Yukawa interaction is recovered, while assuming $K_{2}=K_{1}=0$ leads to the familiar hard-sphere model.
-The potential in Eq.~(\ref{potential}) gives rise to a short-range attraction followed by a long-range repulsion through the constraint $ K_{1}>K_{2}$ and $Z_{1}>Z_{2}$.
+(giving rise to a short-range attraction followed by a long-range repulsion through the requirements $K_{1}>K_{2}$ and $Z_{1}>Z_{2}$) should provide a reasonably flexible and generic model to investigate, from a microscopic viewpoint, the cluster formation in protein and colloidal solutions.
+More generally, 2Y systems~---~and similar models with competing interactions~---~exhibit a rich variety of inhomogeneous fluid phases and intriguing phase behaviors; as such they are lively studied both theoretically and in terms of computer simulation (see~\cite{Sear:99,Archer:07,BomontCosta2010} for a detailed bibliography).